-Deco Meeting #24: Studio Ammo and the influence of maritime design
+Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

-Rencontre Déco #24 : le Studio Ammo et l'influence du design maritime - Quark
+Rencontre Déco #24 : le Studio Ammo et l'influence du design maritime - Aire

-Today we're meeting the Ammo studio.
-Let's meet the two people behind this design studio dedicated to exclusive pieces.
-Their inspiration draws its strength from maritime design, Morbihan, and the sun.
-Thanks to Romain Pierrot and Justine Fournier for this conversation, and now it's time to discover their careers.
+Today we are going to meet the studio Ammo.
+Let’s discover the two people behind this design studio dedicated to exclusive pieces.
+Their inspiration draws strength from maritime design, Morbihan, and the sun.
+Thanks to Romain Pierrot and Justine Fournier for this conversation, and now let’s explore their journey.

 Justine Fournier

-Let's start with Justine .
-She studied at the École de Condé, starting with a bachelor's degree in product design.
-She then went on to complete a master's degree at ENSAAMA Olivier de Serres.
+Let’s start with Justine.
+She studied at the Condé school, beginning with a bachelor’s in product design.
+Then she continued with a master’s at ENSAAMA Olivier de Serres.

 Justine Studio Ammo maritime design